pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Tools.rst

 The specialized :newterm:`Extruded Tool` is a panel-based tool used to edit the profile used for one or more :ref:`Extruded models <ug-primitive-models>`.
 Attaching the Extruded Tool displays a :ref:`Extruded Tool Panel
 <ug-extruded-tool-panel>` above the primary selection.
-Changes to the revolved
+Changes to the
-profile in the panel are applied to all selected Extruded models.
+extrusion profile in the panel are applied to all selected Extruded models.

-XXXX More here...

 |block-image|